fahreziadh/bikinsoal/README.md

 ## Introduction

-Dub is an open-source quiz generator tool for teacher.
+Bikinsoal is an open-source quiz generator tool for teacher.

 ## Features